WCoetser/IntegerMapper/Readme.md

 # Unit Test Code Coverage

 Unit tests can be run using the `.\test.ps1` script.

-See the `.\UnitTestCoverageReport` folder for code coverage report.
-This report has been generated using [Coverlet](https://github.com/tonerdo/coverlethttps://github.com/tonerdo/coverlet) and [ReportGenerator](https://github.com/danielpalme/ReportGenerator).
+This will generate a code coverage report in the `.\UnitTestCoverageReport` folder using [Coverlet](https://github.com/tonerdo/coverlethttps://github.com/tonerdo/coverlet) and [ReportGenerator](https://github.com/danielpalme/ReportGenerator).

 # Licence